IvaanTorres/app-visium-api/README.md

 - Instead of having a general preferences/settings table, create also the preferencesGroups table and link it.
 After that, link this same table with a Options table creating a polymorphic relationship/inheritance so there can be several types of options structures for every section/group of settings.
 This is better for scaling the arch.
 - For bigger projects where there are hundreds of foreign keys, it's better to create different unique files for them and then, make an order of run.
 - Set up .env variables inside the alembic.ini migrations setup + docker-compose files
+- Instead of Alembic for migration, use sqlalchemy built-in models.